Trump Approval in the Suburbs 2026: 39%, Down from 47% in 2024

 In each of these districts, the presidential partisan lean (PVI) ranges from approximately D+2 to R+4 — precisely the range where an 8-point swing in suburban approval moves the needle from Republican-safe to genuinely competitive.
 A district with an R+2 PVI that sees an 8-point swing toward Democrats becomes effectively D+6 in terms of the expected vote, which is a comfortable Democratic win even allowing for incumbent advantage.

 The concern for Republican incumbents in these districts is that the suburban approval numbers are consistent with 2018-level vote shares — and 2018 saw Democrats win 41 net House seats, many of them in exactly these suburban districts.
-If 2026 replicates that pattern, Republicans face losses of 30-45 seats, far exceeding the 5 needed for Democrats to win the majority.
+If 2026 replicates that pattern, Republicans face losses of 30-45 seats, far exceeding the 5 needed for Democrats to win the House majority.

 Learn more →